bagustris/octave-tutorial/_episodes/05-func.md

 ~~~
 {: .matlab}

-A Matlab function *must* be saved in a text file with a `.m` extension.
+An Octave function *must* be saved in a text file with a `.m` extension.
 The name of that file must be the same as the function defined
 inside it.
 The name must start with a letter and cannot contain spaces.
 So, you will need to save the above code in a file called